FederatedTrust: A Solution for Trustworthy Federated Learning: Abstract

 \section{Abstract}

 With the ever-widening spread of the Internet of Things (IoT) and Edge Computing paradigms, centralized Machine and Deep Learning (ML/DL) have become challenging due to existing distributed data silos containing sensitive information.
 The rising concern for data privacy is promoting the development of collaborative and privacy-preserving ML/DL techniques such as Federated Learning (FL).
 FL enables data privacy by design since the local data of participants are not exposed during the creation of the global and collaborative model.
 However, data privacy and performance are no longer sufficient, and there is a real necessity to trust model predictions.
 The literature has proposed some works on trustworthy ML/DL (without data privacy), where robustness, fairness, explainability, and accountability are identified as relevant pillars.
 However, more efforts are needed to identify trustworthiness pillars and evaluation metrics relevant to FL models, as well as to create solutions computing the trustworthiness level of FL models.
 Thus, this work analyzes the existing requirements for trustworthiness evaluation in FL and proposes a comprehensive taxonomy of six pillars (privacy, robustness, fairness, explainability, accountability, and federation) with notions and more than 30 metrics for computing the trustworthiness of FL models.
 Then, an algorithm called FederatedTrust has been designed according to the pillars and metrics identified in the previous taxonomy to compute the trustworthiness score of FL models.
 A prototype of FederatedTrust has been implemented and deployed into the learning process of FederatedScope, a well-known FL framework.
-Finally, four experiments performed with different configurations of FederatedScope using the FEMNIST dataset under different federation configurations (participant numbers, participants selection rate, training rounds, and differential privacy) demonstrated the usefulness of FederatedTrust when computing the trustworthiness of FL models.
+Finally, four experiments performed with different configurations of FederatedScope using the FEMNIST dataset under different federation configurations (participant numbers, participants selection rate, training rounds, and differential privacy) demonstrated the usefulness of FederatedTrust when computing the trustworthiness of FL models.{The rapid expansion of the Internet of Things (IoT) and Edge Computing has presented challenges for centralized Machine and Deep Learning (ML/DL) methods due to the presence of distributed data silos that hold sensitive information.
+To address concerns regarding data privacy, collaborative and privacy-preserving ML/DL techniques like Federated Learning (FL) have emerged.
+FL ensures data privacy by design, as the local data of participants remains undisclosed during the creation of a global and collaborative model.
+However, ensuring data privacy and performance alone is insufficient since there is a growing need to establish trust in model predictions.
+Existing literature has proposed various approaches on trustworthy ML/DL (excluding data privacy), identifying robustness, fairness, explainability, and accountability as important pillars.
+Nevertheless, further research is required to identify trustworthiness pillars and evaluation metrics specifically relevant to FL models, as well as to develop solutions that can compute the trustworthiness level of FL models.
+This work examines the existing requirements for evaluating trustworthiness in FL and introduces a comprehensive taxonomy consisting of six pillars (privacy, robustness, fairness, explainability, accountability, and federation), along with over 30 metrics for computing the trustworthiness of FL models.
+Subsequently, an algorithm named FederatedTrust is designed based on the pillars and metrics identified in the taxonomy to compute the trustworthiness score of FL models.
+A prototype of FederatedTrust is implemented and integrated into the learning process of FederatedScope, a well-established FL framework.
+Finally, five experiments are conducted using different configurations of FederatedScope (with different participants, selection rates, training rounds, and differential privacy) to demonstrate the utility of FederatedTrust in computing the trustworthiness of FL models.
+Three experiments employ the FEMNIST dataset, and two utilize the N-BaIoT dataset considering a real-world IoT security use case.}